Ideas & Inspiration

-1. The best first step is to make a list of what you love: flowers like zinnias and coreopsis, your favorite vegetables like tomatoes and peppers.
+1. The best first step is to make a list of what you love: Flowers like zinnias and coreopsis, and your favorite vegetables like tomatoes and peppers.

 2. If you are a new gardener, edit yourself.
 Pick a handful of favorites and learn the process in your first year, adding more favorites in subsequent years.

 3. When planning your garden, think about how much time you have to spend on this project.
 If you travel, tender greens like spinach and lettuce aren’t the best choice, because they need frequent harvesting.
 On the other hand, they’re inexpensive and easy to grow, so if you’re around the house, plant and enjoy fresh salad every day.